 |Technology Fee||$40 per term|

-The formal deadline for our Fall Semester is July 29, but check the following link for further campus and program-specific dates & deadlines.
+Check the following link for further campus and program-specific dates & deadlines.

 Detailed Application Dates & Deadlines »